Suraj7897/Naive-Bayes-Classifiers/README.md

 Edit
 jupyter notebook trial.ipynb

-4. Dataset
+4. Dataset <br>
-The realdataset.csv contains features like beer attributes (e.g., alcohol content, bitterness, etc.) used for predicting the quality.
+The realdataset.csv contains features like beer attributes (e.g., alcohol content, bitterness, etc.) used for predicting the quality.<br>
 The dataset is crucial for training the Naive Bayes model, and it should be placed in the same folder as the Python script or Notebook.

-5. Model Evaluation
+5. Model Evaluation<br>
 The model is evaluated based on accuracy, precision, recall, and confusion matrix.
 Upon running the script, you’ll see the performance metrics and predictions in the terminal or notebook output.

-📸 Screenshots / Demo
+📸 Screenshots / Demo<br>
 Here are some snapshots of the process: